jsav0/quik/README.md

 ## PLAYBOOKS
 ALL PLAYBOOKS HAVE BEEN MOVED TO: jsav0/drist-playbooks
 They may be coupled with quik to automate full deployments
+Some playbooks require my modified version of `drist` to copy the files back to the local machine.
 - example playbooks for the following purposes:
 	- offensive hacking (wfnintr/darkvoid)
 	- .onion generator (wfnintr/mkonions)